davidhyland/WordPress-Kickoff/README.md

 # WordPress Skeleton

-This is simply a skeleton repo for a WordPress site, forked from https://github.com/markjaquith/WordPress-Skeleton.
+This is simply a skeleton repo for a WordPress site inspired by https://github.com/markjaquith/WordPress-Skeleton.
 Clone it to jump-start your WordPress site repos, or fork it and customize it to your own liking!
 The original version included a submodule of WordPress but this loads the latest official release